jociemoore/directory_app/README.md

-# 170 Web Development: Small File Directory Application
+# Directory Application

-Skills practiced in the code challenge include:
-* Accessing Files Via Sinatra Application
+This small Sinatra application allows a user to view files in a directory and manipulate the order in which they appear.
+I used this project to practice accessing files using the Sinatra framework.